 I listened to the song online and blubbered.
 I am famous for telling my kids, prior to October 1st, that if anything ever happened to them I could not go on.
 I know every mother has wondered what if something ever took her child away from her.

 Well, fast forward about 15 minutes.
 I had washed my hair and sat down at the vanity to put my makeup on.
 As soon as I looked into the mirror there was a rainbow prism shining down the center of my face.
 The colors were so vibrant.
-Red, orange, yellow, green, indigo, and violet.
+Red, orange, yellow, green, blue, indigo, and violet.
 The thought; “It’s gonna be okay.” washed over me.
 It felt so peaceful.
 It was a very nice feeling.
 I sat there basking in the glow of it for several minutes feeling happy.

 Will had a flannel blanket with rainbows printed on it and he used it as his blankie until it was just embarrassing for him to carry it anymore.
 Thumb in mouth and blankie rubbing his face was his preferred method of using it.
 I washed it years ago and put it in a “safe” place.
 Naturally, I do not know where it is now.
 After he became an adult if he was having a bad day I would ask him,”Do you need your rainbow blankie?” half joking.
 His answer was usually, “Well, I wouldn’t turn it down if you gave it to me.”
 So rainbows have always reminded me of him and his blankie.